 \section{Related Work}

 \paragraph{LLMs for Scientific Advancements} Recent research has demonstrated the significant potential of LLMs in driving scientific advancements across various domains, revolutionizing the way researchers approach complex problems and innovate in their respective fields~\citep{liang2024mapping, luo2025llm4sr, hsu2024chime, qi2023large, jansen2025discoveryworld, ahn2024transformative, si2024can, starace2025paperbench}.
 Researchers utilize off-the-shelf LLMs~\citep{ai4science2023impactlargelanguagemodels}, domain-specific scientific LLMs~\citep{zhang2024comprehensive}, or LLMs augmented with external resources~\citep{asai2024openscholar} to assist in scientific research.
 Studies show that current LLMs can be useful across various stages of the research cycle~\citep{luo2025llm4sr}, including literature review~\citep{hsu2024chime, agarwal2024litllm}, hypothesis proposing~\citep{qi2023large}, idea generation~\citep{si2024can}, and experiment planning and implementation~\citep{jansen2025discoveryworld, huang2023benchmarking}.
-However, to the best of our knowledge, we are the first to explore whether LLMs can effectively stay up to date with evolving scientific fields while remaining reliable and useful.
-Specifically, we examine whether LLMs can continuously contribute to the advancement of these fields.
+However, to the best of our knowledge, we are the first to examine whether LLMs can stay up to date and continuously contribute to the advancement of these fields.